You are all set to start setting up the rules and optimizing your campaigns! By the end of this article you should:

 As a quick sum up of how these rules work — for the past 60 days:

-• Anything with a large amount of impressions, few clicks and no return at all, will be paused.
+Anything with a large amount of impressions, few clicks and no return at all, will be paused on a daily basis.

-• With the exception of the prior case, anything below 20 clicks has very few clicks to make big changes like pausing the target or drastically dropping/increasing the bid.
+Any targets below 20 clicks, but with some return have very few clicks to make big changes like pausing the target or calculating the breakeven bid.
 Hence, in these cases bids will be modified moderately and on a weekly basis.

 💡 Note: If you want to deep dive on the reason for this 20 click threshold, check out the article How do your determine target effectiveness?